Blood Alcohol Content (BAC) in Washington, DC

-In Washington, DC, if a driver with a Blood Alcohol Content (BAC) of 0.08 grams or more is found to be operating a motor vehicle, they can be charged Driving While Intoxicated (DWI).
-DC Code Section 50-2201.05(b) provides that for a first offense, the defendant can be sentenced to a fine of $300 and a maximum of 90 days in jail.
+In Washington, DC, if a driver with a Blood Alcohol Content (BAC) of 0.08 grams or more is found to be operating a motor vehicle, they can be charged with Driving While Intoxicated (DWI).
+DC Code Section 50-2201.05(b) provides that the defendant can be sentenced to a fine of $300 and a maximum of 90 days in jail for a first offense.

 How your BAC is tested and calculated by the police in Washington, DC

-BAC is a measure of how much alcohol is in a person’s blood and is expressed as grams per 100 milliliters of blood.
-A sober person who is legally safe to drive a vehicle in Washington, DC would have a BAC of 0.00 grams per 100 milliliters of blood.
-A person with a BAC reading of between 0.039 and 0.059 would be experiencing symptoms of mild euphoria, joy, loss of inhibitions, and a decrease in concentration according to scientific studies.
+BAC measures how much alcohol is in a person’s blood and is expressed as grams per 100 milliliters of blood.
+A sober person who is legally safe to drive a vehicle in Washington, DC, would have a BAC of 0.00 grams per 100 milliliters of blood.
+According to scientific studies, a person with a BAC reading of between 0.039 and 0.059 would be experiencing symptoms of mild euphoria, joy, loss of inhibitions, and a decrease in concentration.
 When a person has a BAC of between 0.06 and 0.09 grams, they should be experiencing blunted reflexes, reasoning problems, depth perception issues, loss of peripheral vision, and problems recovering from glare.
-This is within the rage where you could be charged with DWI in the District of Columbia.
+This is within the range where you could be charged with DWI in the District of Columbia.

 As the BAC increases, so do the related medical issues.
-With a BAC of 0.20 to 0.29 grams which is in the range for mandatory jail time under DC law, research shows that you would be experiencing severe motor skills impairment, memory loss, and possible loss of consciousness.
-If you manage to stay on your feet and keep drinking, and reach a BAC of greater than 0.30 grams, death is quite possible.
+With a BAC of 0.20 to 0.29 grams which are in the range for mandatory jail time under DC law, research shows that you would be experiencing severe motor skills impairment, memory loss, and possible loss of consciousness.
+If you manage to stay on your feet, keep drinking, and reach a BAC of greater than 0.30 grams, death is quite possible.

-Many people charged with a DUI or DWI believe that they BAC score is scientific evidence that cannot be challenged.
+Many people charged with a DUI or DWI believe that their BAC score is scientific evidence that cannot be challenged.
 This is not true.
-All methods of testing may be subject to one or more of the follow errors:
+All methods of testing may be subject to one or more of the following errors: